AdobeDocs/pass.en/help/authentication/integration-guide-programmers/features-standard/entitlements/decisions.md

 >
 > The maximum number of resources can be increased only after reaching an agreement with the MVPDs and Adobe Pass Authentication representatives.

+## Authorization Time-to-Live (TTL) Management {#authorization-ttl-management}

+Authorization Time-to-Live (TTL) defines how long a resource remains authorized before needing to re-authorize.
+This timeframe is limited and must be agreed upon with MVPD representatives.
+TTL values can vary based on:

+* Platform category (e.g., desktop, mobile, TV connected devices)
+* Specific platform (e.g., iOS, Android, tvOS, Roku, FireTV)

+The authorization (authZ) TTL can be viewed and changed through the Adobe Pass [TVE Dashboard](/help/authentication/integration-guide-programmers/rest-apis/rest-api-v2/rest-api-v2-glossary.md#tve-dashboard) by one of your organization administrators or by an Adobe Pass Authentication representative acting on your behalf.

+For more details, refer to the [TVE Dashboard Integrations User Guide](/help/authentication/user-guide-tve-dashboard/tve-dashboard-integrations.md#most-used-flows) documentation.

 ## Protected Resources {#protected-resources}

 Protected resources refer to streamable content, identified by unique values defined through agreements between MVPDs and participating Programmers.